 - Mix your flour, sugar, and salt in a large bowl.

-- Add your COLD and cubed butter and combine with your fingers.
-You want to smoosh the butter and flour between your fingertips until you’re left with pea-sized lumps of butter.
+- Add the cold and cubed butter and shortening and cut them into the flour using a pastry cutter or two forks.
+Press them in until you’re left with pea-sized lumps of butter.

 - Mix in the ice water.
-I recommend having a cup of water with ice in it and grab your 1/3 from there, avoiding the ice.
-You can use your hands or a wooden spoon to combine.
+I recommend filling a measuring glass with ice water and grab your 1/3 from there, avoiding the ice.
+Use a wooden spoon or rubber spatula to combine.

-- Split the dough in half and dump each half onto two sheets of plastic wrap.
-Form both of them into a disk, wrap in the plastic wrap, and refrigerate for at least 2 hours to get that butter nice and cold again.
+- Split the dough in half and scoop each half onto two sheets of plastic wrap.
+Form both of them into disks, wrap in the plastic wrap, and refrigerate for at least 2 hours or overnight*.

-- While the apples chill, roll out your pie dough on a well-floured surface.
+- Roll out your pie dough on a well-floured surface.
 For a 9 inch pie pan, roll it out to about 12 inches in diameter.
-Place it in your pie dish and crimp the edges to your liking.
+Place it in your pie dish and allow the excess dough to hang over the edges, leaving them untouched for the time being.

-- Brush the base and sides of the pie dough with an egg white.
+- Brush the inside of the pie dough with an egg white, covering the bottom and sides.
 Place in the freezer and then roll out the top half of your pie dough.
-Slice it into strips, transfer to a cookie sheet, and place them back in the fridge to chill.
+Slice it into strips, transfer to a cookie sheet, and place them back in the refrigerator to chill.

 - Now work on the filling.
 In a medium saucepan, melt the butter over medium heat.
 Then mix in the flour and whisk for about 3 minutes.
 Add the apple juices, 1/3 cup granulated sugar, brown sugar, cinnamon, nutmeg, and vanilla and whisk together.
 Bring to a boil for about 1 minute and then simmer for another minute.
-You should reach a thin caramel consistency.
+It should reach a thin caramel consistency (see picture in post for reference).

-- Remove from heat and thoroughly toss it with your sliced apples.
+- Remove from heat and take the apples out of the refrigerator.
+Transfer them to a large bowl thoroughly toss with the warm sauce.
 Careful as the sauce will be hot but the cold apples will help to cool it down.

 - Remove your pie from the freezer and start to fill it.
-Don’t just dump in the apples.
-Tightly stack them one-by-one (round edges facing out) so they’re nice and snug with very few gaps.
+Don’t dump in the apples all at once.
+Work with about 1 cup at a time and tightly stack them into the pie so they’re nice and snug with very few gaps.
+You should have a slight mound of apples that’s taller than the pie dish.
 Pour over any remaining sauce.

-- Apply a lattice top and place your completed pie in the freezer while you preheat the oven to 425F.
+- Apply a lattice top and fold the bottom crust excess over top the lattice excess, molding them together to help create a smooth crimped edge all around the outside of the pie.
+Place your completed pie in the freezer while you preheat the oven to 425F.

-- Once preheated, take the pie out of the freezer and brush the top with an egg wash (one whole egg + 1 tbsp water).
-Generously sprinkle with Demerara sugar, sanding sugar, or regular granulated sugar.
+- Once preheated, take the pie out of the freezer and brush the top with an egg wash (one whole egg mixed with 1 tbsp water).
+Generously sprinkle with raw sugar, sanding sugar, or regular granulated sugar (about 2 tbsp).
 Place a large rimmed baking sheet on the lower oven rack to catch any juices that may pour out while the pie bakes.

-- It’s ready when the center is bubbling and the crust is a deep golden brown.
-Let it rest at room temperature for about an hour then transfer to the fridge for at least 2 hours to set.
+- It’s ready when the edges are bubbling and the crust is a deep golden brown.
+Let it rest at room temperature for about an hour then transfer to the fridge for at least another hour to set.

-- Serve at room temperature or warm it up in a 300F oven.
+- Serve at room temperature or warm it up in a 300F oven for 15 minutes.
 Top with ice cream and enjoy!

 Keywords: apple pie, apple pie recipe